 The federal government introduced a temporary enhanced first-year CCA rate of 100% for eligible zero-emission vehicles purchased on or after March 19, 2019.
-A new Class 54 was created for zero-emission passenger vehicles that would otherwise be included in Class 10 or 10.1.
+A new class 54 was created for zero-emission passenger vehicles that would otherwise be included in Class 10 or 10.1.
 The maximum capital cost of each vehicle that may be included in Class 54 increased to \$59,000 (from \$55,000) plus all applicable federal and provincial sales taxes for 2022.
+A new class 55 was created for zero-emission vehicles that would otherwise be included in Class 16.
 The enhanced CCA rate will be gradually phased out for zero-emission vehicles that become available for use after 2023 and will not apply to zero-emission vehicles that become available for use after 2027.